apache/beam/runners/spark/README.md

     git clone https://github.com/apache/incubator-beam

-then switch to the newly created directory and run Maven to build the Apache Beam:
+Then switch to the newly created directory and run Maven to build the Apache Beam:

     cd incubator-beam
     mvn clean install -DskipTests

-now Apache Beam and the Spark Runner are installed in your local maven repository.
+Now Apache Beam and the Spark Runner are installed in your local maven repository.

 If we wanted to run a Beam pipeline with the default options of a single threaded Spark instance in local mode, we would do the following: